UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 #.
 Overview: These are general ionisation kernels with the fewest possible assumptions.
 Since ionisation is an absorption process, there are no descendant particles.
    This implementation allows for different electron, projectile, and target species, i.e. it represents projectile-impact target ionisation.
 It expects at least one :class:`DataCalculator` value, representing the energy loss rate of the projectile species in the process.
 Optionally, a momentum loss rate can be included, with the momentum being transferred to the target species.
-Electron momentum is assumed negligible.
+Electron momentum is assumed negligible. **NOTE**: The units of the energy and momentum sources are tied to the velocity normalisation via the weight and amu - e.g. the energy source normalisation is assumed to be :math:`w_0m_0 v_0^2`, where :math:`m_0` is the amu, :math:`v_0` is the velocity normalisation, and :math:`w_0` represents the weight normalisation (for example a number of particles associated with unit weight)

 #.
 Required properties: